 Dot bolts the store door to talk with Auggie, then leaves without unlocking it.
 See more »

 Man with Strange Glasses:

 I'm scared 24 hours a day, but not necessarily in New York.I actually feel pretty comfortable in New York.I get scared like in Sweden.You know, it's kind of empty.
 They're all drunk.Everything works.If you, you know...
 If you stop at a stop light and don't turn your engine off... people come over and talk to you about it.You open the medicine cabinet and there'll be a poster saying..."In case of suicide, call..."

 Situations Created in collaboration with THE ACTORS See more »

-Soul Coughing appears courtesy of Slash Records/Warner Brothers Records Inc. See more »
+Da Bush Babees appear courtesy of Warner Brothers Records Inc. See more »

 Was this review helpful to you?